Amsterdam Central Station (Dutch: Amsterdam Centraal)

 Travel guide: map, local transport (metro, tram, bus), tickets, lockers, parking …

-Amsterdam Centraal Central Station is the largest station in the city of Amsterdam, with approximately 200,000 travelers per day.
+Amsterdam Centraal is the largest railway station in the city of Amsterdam, with approximately 200,000 travellers per day.

-It is centrally located and for many visitors it is the gateway to the city.
+It is centrally located and is the gateway to the city for many visitors.

-You will find in this guide all the important information for passengers, such as: General map, info on how to continue by local transport, tips on buying tickets, lockers, cheap parking and much more.
+In this guide you will find all the important information for passengers, such as General map, information on getting around by public transport, tips on buying tickets, lockers, cheap parking and much more.

 Arrival in Amsterdam: continue your trip with local transport (metro, streetcar, bus…).